Contact Info

 SUB25-3 Subdivision

-Corona Valley Subdivision - Concept Plan
+Corona Valley Subdivision - Preliminary Plat

 PROPERTY SURROUNDINGS: The 40-acre parcel is located in an area experiencing active residential development.
 The Bear Run and Belle Vue Subdivisions are currently under development to the north, while Shoshoni Plains continues to expand to the northeast.
 In the past, this parcel—like others in the area—was used for winter trail access through an agreement between the City, the previous property owner, and Teton Trails and Pathways.
 The property’s northern boundary includes a right-of-way that is expected to develop into a future arterial street, which will be considered as part of this application.